-A. No, Main Maniac has relaxed the rules…it can overlap in 2 years, so if your streak of 6 marathon in 6 months (Silver level) was run from October 2006 – March 2007, then it officially counts.
+A. No, Main Maniac relaxed the rules back in 2008…it can overlap in 2 years.
+So if your streak of 6 marathons in 6 months (Silver level) was run from October 2014 – March 2015, then it officially counts.

 Q. I’m part of a marathon relay team in which each member is running ~6.7 miles each, but after I complete the first leg, I’d like to run with the other 3 members on their respective “legs” and run the entire marathon.
 Can I count that as a completed marathon?

 A. While technically you may have run an entire marathon, you were not registered to run in the full marathon event, just the relay, so sorry, it would not count.
 But at least you provided good company for your teammates!